 For the past 15 years, Roger has created content that’s helped Nike and Boeing bring to life visions and digital strategies for their brands; he’s imagined customer journeys for Jawbone, LVMH and Intel; and he’s designed product experiences for Sony and Nest.
 He founded his own company, Golden Arm, and before that was the Creative Lead at Heist in New York and also a Knowledge Specialist at PwC in London.

-Since youth Meghan has been passionate about supporting communities in need and has focused most of her career on working with nonprofits.
+Since youth Meghan has been passionate about giving back and has focused most of her career on working with nonprofits.
 She brings over a decade of communications and operations experience to Goodnation.
 Before joining the team she worked at Robin Hood, New York City's largest poverty fighting organization.
 She has also been a volunteer mentor through The Family Center since 2011.
 Meghan has a BA in Communications and Marketing from American University.

 Christian is the Founder of Macro-Link Agency LLC, a hedge fund talent business.
 He was a Managing Director at Société Générale for two years, and before that he was at Goldman Sachs for 14 years, with assignments in New York, Hong Kong, Tokyo and London.
 Christian started his career with Donaldson Lufkin & Jenrette in 1994.
 He graduated from NYU with an MBA, and he graduated from the University California, Davis, with a BA.
 He is also a Chartered Financial Analyst charter holder.